Maxitive Donsker-Varadhan Formulation for Possibilistic Variational Inference: Bayesian Inference and the Donsker-Varadhan Variational Formula

 \section{Bayesian Inference and the Donsker-Varadhan Variational Formula}

-We first provide a review of probabilistic variational formulation of Bayesian inference and its variational approximations.
-We consider the problem of learning about an unknown parameter $\theta_0$ in a set $\Theta$, which can be thought of either as the true parameter in a statistical procedure or as the solution of an optimisation problem.
-In this context, it is usual to alternate between \begin{enumerate*}[label=\roman*)] \item the optimisation viewpoint where the main objects are a loss $\ell$ and a regulariser $R$ on $\Theta$, and \item the inference viewpoint where the main objects are a likelihood $L \propto \exp(- \ell)$, that is, $L(\theta) \propto \exp(- \ell(\theta))$ for all $\theta \in \Theta$, and a prior $\pi$ with density $\propto \exp(- R)$ with respect to Lebesgue's measure. \end{enumerate*} This leads to the following formula for the (generalized) Bayesian posterior $q^{\star}_{\textnormal{add}}$ with respect to $\pi$:
+We first provide a review of the probabilistic variational formulation of Bayesian inference and its variational approximations.
+We consider the problem of learning about an unknown parameter $\theta_0$ in a set $\Theta$, which can be thought of either as the true parameter in a statistical procedure or as the solution of an optimization problem.
+In this context, it is usual to alternate between \begin{enumerate*}[label=\roman*)] \item the optimization viewpoint where the main objects are a loss $\ell$ and a regularizer $R$ on $\Theta$, and \item the inference viewpoint where the main objects are a likelihood $L \propto \exp(- \ell)$, that is, $L(\theta) \propto \exp(- \ell(\theta))$ for all $\theta \in \Theta$, and a prior $\pi$ with density $\propto \exp(- R)$ with respect to Lebesgue's measure. \end{enumerate*} This leads to the (generalized) Bayesian posterior $q^{\star}_{\textnormal{add}}$ for the regularized loss $\loss \doteq \ell + R$ with respect to $\pi$ as